Ambulance bus: Conversion of existing vehicles

 Existing vehicles like buses can be converted into an ambulance bus with the installation of an on-demand ambulance bus kit.
-On-demand ambulance bus kits are installed inside any available vehicle on an as-needed basis when the need is anticipated in advance, like in the case of hurricanes or planned hospital maintenance.
+On-demand ambulance bus kits are installed inside any available vehicle on an as-needed basis when the need is anticipated in advance, like in the case of natural disasters or planned hospital maintenance.
 These kits can be installed temporarily or permanently.